 Course DescriptionExplores causes and manifestations of violence in actions involving oneself, society, one's nation, and the global community.
 Alternatives to oppressive behavior, undemocratic institutions, and the violent resolution of conflict are considered.
-Prerequisite: WR 115, RD 115, and MTH 20 or equivalent placement test scores.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description

 This course fulfills General Education and Diversity Requirements --and may be applied toward satis- fying Associates Degrees at Portland Community College.
 It is required at P.C.C. for the Peace and Conflict Studies (PACS) I, II, or III Program Awards.
 Students should consult with a P.C.C.
 Acad- emic Advisor and/or other institutions regarding transfer and application of credit to other institutions

 Intended Outcomes for the course

 Upon successful completion students should be able to:

 1. Actively participate in policymaking processes, while showing respect for diversity, equity in relationship to others, and functional interdependence as a value.

 2. Examine historical and cultural contexts in which movements for social change and political liberation have succeeded in the past and communicate about how movements may succeed in the future..